 The Avant Doctor in Training Research Scholarship Program has awarded 74 scholarships to interns, RMOs and registrars, worth a total of $2.09 million since its inception.
 The 2018 program will provide up to $450,000 in full-time and part-time research funding, together with grants for short-term projects.
 These are awarded to both emerging and more experienced researchers.

-Applications for the 2018 Avant Doctor in Training Research Scholarship Program are now open.
+Applications for the 2018 Avant Doctor in Training Research Scholarship Program are now closed.

 To apply you must be: